 What else should I consider when using a travel credit card?

-- Does your bank know you're travelling overseas?
-In case your bank misjudges your overseas transactions as fraudulent activity, you should inform your provider of your travel plans before leaving.
+Let your bank know you're going overseas.
+To help protect your account from fraud while you're away, contact your bank and let them know your travel plans.
 Otherwise, you may find that your card is blocked and you no longer have access to your funds while overseas.

 Following these precautions should help ensure your trip runs smoothly: